Graph Parameters, Universal Obstructions, and WQO: Algorithmic consequences

 \subsection{Parameterized problems and algorithms}

+For algorithmic purposes we previously discussed, we introduce a suitable notion of ``efficient'' $\leqslant$-containment testing.
+Towards this, we need a short introduction to parameterized algorithms and complexity.

 Let $Σ$ be a finite alphabet.
-A \emph{parameterized problem} is a pair $\mathcal{P}=(Π,κ)$ where $Π$ is a subset of $Σ^*$ (encoding the \yes-instances of the problem) and $κ:Σ^*\to\mathbb{N}$ is a function mapping instances of $Π$ to non-negative integers.
-A \emph{parameterized algorithm} (in short \FPT-algorithm) for $\mathcal{P}=(Π,κ)$ is an algorithm that decides if an instance $x\in Σ^*$ belongs in $Π$ or not, in time $f(κ(x))\cdot |x|^{O(1)}$ for some function $f:\mathbb{N}\to\mathbb{N}.$ If $f$ is a computable function, then we have an \emph{effective \FPT-algorithm}.
+A \emph{parameterized problem} is a pair $\mathcal{P} = (Π,κ)$ where $Π$ is a subset of $Σ^*$ (encoding the \yes-instances of the problem) and $κ \colon Σ^*\to\mathbb{N}$ is a function mapping instances of $Π$ to non-negative integers.
+A \emph{parameterized algorithm} (in short \FPT-algorithm) for $\mathcal{P}=(Π,κ)$ is an algorithm that decides if an instance $x\in Σ^*$ belongs in $Π$ or not, in time $f(κ(x))\cdot |x|^{O(1)}$ for some function $f \colon \mathbb{N}\to\mathbb{N}.$ If $f$ is a computable function, then we have an \emph{effective \FPT-algorithm}.
 We consider parameterized problems on graphs, i.e., $x$ encodes some collection of graphs.
-We say that $\mathcal{P}=(Π,κ)$ is \emph{(effectively) Fixed Parameter Tractable}, in short is (\emph{effectively}) \FPT, if it admits an effective \FPT-algorithm.
+We say that $\mathcal{P}=(Π,κ)$ is \emph{(effectively) Fixed Parameter Tractable}, in short is (\emph{effectively}) \FPT, if it admits an (effective) \FPT-algorithm.

 Not all parameterized problems are \FPT.
-The design of \FPT-algorithms for parameterized problems or the proof that no such algorithms exist (subject to certain computational complexity assumptions), is the object of the field Parameterized Computation (see~\cite{cygan2015parameterized,FlumG06Parameterized} for related textbooks).
+The design of \FPT-algorithms for parameterized problems or the proof that no such algorithm exists (subject to certain computational complexity assumptions), is the object of the field Parameterized Computation (see~\cite{CyganFKLMPPS15para, FlumG06Parameterized} for related textbooks).

 Let $\p$ be a graph parameter.
 We define $\mathcal{P}_{\p}=(Π_\p,κ_\p)$ as the parameterized problem where $x\in Σ^*$ encodes a pair $(G,k)$ where $G$ is a graph, $k\in\mathbb{N},$ $κ_\p(G,k)=k,$ and finally, $Π_\p=\{(G,k)\mid \p(G)≤k\}.$ We say that $\p$ is (effectively) \emph{\FPT-decidable} if $\mathcal{P}_{\p}$ is (effectively) \FPT.